waikato-llm/llm-dataset-converter/plugins/to-jsonlines-pr.md

   --att_output ATT      The attribute for the outputs (default: None) --att_id ATT          The name of the attribute for the row IDs (uses 'id'
-                        from meta-data) (default: None)
+                        from meta-data) (default: None) -d NUM, --num_digits NUM
+                        The number of digits to use for the filenames (default: 6)
+  -b SIZE, --buffer_size SIZE
+                        The size of the record buffer when concatenating (to improve I/O throughput) (default: 1000)
 ```